kulshekhar/ts-jest/docs/index.md

 See also the list of [contributors](https://github.com/kulshekhar/ts-jest/contributors) who participated in this project.

+## Supporters

+- [JetBrains](https://www.jetbrains.com/?from=ts-jest) has been kind enough to support ts-jest with an [open source license](https://www.jetbrains.com/community/opensource/?from=ts-jest).

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](https:/github.com/kulshekhar/ts-jest/LICENSE.md) file for details